 Valentine staff will review the information to you submit and will contact you to gather more information or to direct you to another institution.
 If you are unable to complete the form online, please call the Valentine (804-649-0711) to speak with member of our curatorial team.

-The Valentine cannot return collection materials to a donor.
-Signing a Deed of Gift legally and permanently transfers ownership and rights to materials to the Museum.
+No, signing a Deed of Gift legally and permanently transfers ownership and rights to materials to the Museum.

 The Valentine does not accept long-term loans.
 Objects may be borrowed during current exhibitions, but limited resources prevent the museum from storing and preserving objects that it does not own.